guiladkatz/NetAction/README.md

 ## Option 1 - Stateless BMv2
   There is a built image containing all the necessary software and including the stateless version of the BMv2 switch, Mininet and P4Runtime installed, including all their dependencies.
-  1. Download the VM from [here] (https://drive.google.com/file/d/13NHWkkmn69W90dJGQUC7m7i4USeMTegF/view).
+  1. Download the VM from [here](https://drive.google.com/file/d/13NHWkkmn69W90dJGQUC7m7i4USeMTegF/view).
-  2. Clone [this] (https://github.com/kevinbird61/p4-researching) repository into the VM.
+  2. Clone [this](https://github.com/kevinbird61/p4-researching) repository into the VM.
-  3. Go to p4-researching/src/fundamental and clone the this repository to that location.
+  3. Go to p4-researching/src/fundamental and clone this repository to that location.
   4. Move the "utils" folder form this repository to /p4-researching (Replacing the existing "utils" folder)
   5. Open a command line and navigate to p4-researching/src/fundamental/NetAction
   6. Be aware, that there might be some missing Python libraries.
 Please stay tuned to the errors regarding missing libraries, and install them if necessary.